Emad-H/Physical-Verification-using-SKY130/README.md

 After this, netgen creates a group of nets, all of which have the same hash number, and a group of devices, all of which have the same hash number.
 These groups are called partitions.
 Each partition is like an independent netlist and netgen can repeat the procedure for each of the nets and devices in each partition, causing partitions to divide further.
 Ideally, the process ends when there are as many partitions as there are devices and nets.
 Which means each partition contains exactly 2 nets or devices, one belonging to the first netlist and the other belonging to the second.
 In this case, netgen has found a unique 1:1 match for every device and every net in the circuits.

 Any partition that contains a different number of devices or nets from one netlist compared to the other, indicates a mismatch.
-If any iteration does not create new partitions, but there are still partitions thta have more than 1 entry from the same netlist, means there is an error.
+If any iteration does not create new partitions, but there are still partitions that have more than 1 entry from the same netlist, means there is an error.
 In this case, netgen then dumps the contents of all partitions that are not 1 to 1.
 Though these partition dumps give no information as to how are why there is a mismatch.

 ### Pre-Matching Analysis and Hierarchical Checking

 An issue with the core matching algorithm is that the output can get very large, very quickly if there are a large number of devices and nets in the design.
 The best way to keep the output under control is to run a hierarchical check.
-This means parsing through the hierarchy of subcircuits in both netelists, and comparing each subcircuit independently.
-However, the hierarchy of circuit layouts and scematics do not always match, with the layouts usually having additional hierarchy.
+This means parsing through the hierarchy of subcircuits in both netlists, and comparing each subcircuit independently.
+However, the hierarchy of circuit layouts and schematics do not always match, with the layouts usually having additional hierarchy.
 To work around this, netgen uses a pre-match analysis.

 Before it starts matching, netgen takes a look at the devices on each side and try to count whether both netlists have the same number of devices or subcircuits of the same name.
-If it finds something in one netlist that is not in the other, then it checks to see whether one of the unmathed entries is actually a subcircuit wrapper.
+If it finds something in one netlist that is not in the other, then it checks to see whether one of the unmatched entries is actually a subcircuit wrapper.
 If it pulls the contents of a subcircuit into the parent circuit, and that made a better match, then the subcircuit was probably a wrapper.
 The procedure then is to flatten the subcircuit to ensure a better match.
-Netgen now runs this pre-match analysis till both circuits have the same number of devices of the same name on each side; or until it cannot find a better result by slectively flattening subcircuits.
+Netgen now runs this pre-match analysis till both circuits have the same number of devices of the same name on each side; or until it cannot find a better result by selectively flattening subcircuits.
 Thus, all subcircuit wrappers do not need to show up in the final result, except for saying that they were flattened.

 If 2 subcircuits in a schematic and layout are wired up differently, then they should also be named differently, otherwise a lot of confusion can result; though this is somewhat common.
 When netgen does hierarchical checks, it traverses the hierarchy from top to bottom.
-It then works its way back up to the top, creating a queue of sucircuits to match that are ordered from lowest ot highest level.
+It then works its way back up to the top, creating a queue of subcircuits to match that are ordered from lowest to highest level.
 It then checks each pair of subcircuits, starting from the bottom most.
 If any match attempt succeeds, it treats that as validated and moves on.
-When a validated subcircuit appears again in later checks, it can be treated as a black box with pins since everything inside it has alrady been confirmed matching on both sides.
+When a validated subcircuit appears again in later checks, it can be treated as a black box with pins since everything inside it has already been confirmed matching on both sides.
 If this match attempt for a subcircuit fails, then netgen automatically flattens its contents and dups then in the parent cell, everywhere in the design.

-When flattening contents like such, if there is a real error accross both netlists, the error propagates up the hierarchy, flagging issues up to higher level cells as well.
-Since this beats the whole concept of hierchical chekcing, there are 2 methods to counteract this.
+When flattening contents like such, if there is a real error across both netlists, the error propagates up the hierarchy, flagging issues up to higher level cells as well.
+Since this beats the whole concept of hierarchical checking, there are 2 methods to counteract this.
 The first is to concentrate efforts on matching lower level cells first.
 This is because once lower level cells are fixed, running LVS on the netlists again may resolve some of the higher level flagged errors as well making them easier to diagnose.
 The other strategy is to add arguments in the netgen command line to prevent netgen from flattening specific subcells.
 Then netgen will say that the subcells failed matching, dump the list of unmatched devices, and move on.

 ### Pin and Property Checking

 While pins are important, pin names are not.
 Netgen does not care what the pins for devices are called in each circuit.
 What it does care about is that the equivalent circuit in each of the netlists has the same number of pins, and that each of those pins has an exact equivalent in the other netlist.

-Sometimes, one circuit may declare an extra pin that is not present on the other circuit, but nothing may connect to that pin, in which case it does not actualy matter if that pin doesn't have a match.
+Sometimes, one circuit may declare an extra pin that is not present on the other circuit, but nothing may connect to that pin, in which case it does not actually matter if that pin doesn't have a match.
 When this occurs, netgen creates a proxy pin (pin with no internal connect) in the other circuit to account for the missing pin.
 Sometimes, these proxy pins may also show up in the list of mismatches.

 While topology is important for netlist checking, details like transistor width, length, etc. are also important to match.
 These are known as properties.
 Matching these can be somewhat challenging in cases where the schematic width is large, and the layout designer may replace this width a transistor of multiple fingers that together make up the same width.
 Thus the LVS tool should be able to tell that these are matching.